-I also had a several talks with my writer friend, my boss, and my boyfriend.
-They helped me work through the myriad of deeper mental and physical issues had had begun my recent downward spiral.
+I also had several encouraging talks with my writer friend, my boss, and my boyfriend.
+They helped me work through the myriad of deeper mental and physical issues which had begun my recent downward spiral.

 Your journey probably won’t look anything like mine.
 (And be glad—the kitchen floor is actually rather cold and hard.)
 Everyone is different.
 We have different needs requiring different solutions.
 And no blog can tell you exactly what your perfect solution is.

-That’s why the point of this post is not I to tell you how to fix your problem.
-The point is to help you think about it so you can find the right solution for you.
+That’s why the point of this post is not to tell you how to fix your problem.
+The point is to help you think about where your problem stems from so you can find the right solution for you.

 A former student counselor and Unbound student, Abigail is passionate about empowering others to achieve their goals.
 When she’s not dreaming with her friends, you can find her reading or singing Broadway songs.
 Loudly.Read more by Abigail